 I used to keep many of my books neatly organized in a few sturdy boxes tucked inside my kitchen cabinet.
 One box that I was planned to donate was even riding in my car trunk for months on end.
 When I finally decided to reorganize those books, I was pleased that I hadn’t gotten rid of them yet.
 What treasures were inside those three large boxes!

 Yet the time came when I finally let those volumes hidden in the “storage room” of our home library go.
 I organized all those books once again.
-Some ended up on a freshly declutter bookshelf in our home library.
+Some ended up on a freshly declutter bookshelf.
 Many others found their last temporary home in a double paper bag.
-I didn’t need to organize these books any longer.
 I was ready to part with them.

 To make it easier to organize my books and decide which should stay in our home library and which should go, I ask a simple question, “Will I want to read this book again?”
 If the answer is no, the book is ready to find a new owner and a new library to reside in.